Colorectal Cancer Cheat Sheet

 Early colorectal cancer often has no symptoms, making screening and early detection even more critical.
 As polyps in the colon or rectum become malignant, the following signs may appear:

-• Cramping pain in the lower stomach
+- Cramping pain in the lower abdomen

 These symptoms can often be similar to other diseases and conditions.
 However, if you are experiencing any of the above symptoms, make an appointment with your doctor right away.
 You should discuss which of the following screening tools may be appropriate for you: Colonoscopy, Double Contrast Barium Enema, Fecal Occult Blood Test.